-You can also set additional ethernet options, such as MTU and Wake on LAN: See Ethernet Settings (on page 195).
+You can also set additional ethernet options, such as MTU and Wake on LAN: See Ethernet Settings (on page 193).

-► To change network settings:
+To change network settings:

-- Choose Main Menu > System Settings > Network.
-The Network Connections dialog appears, with two factory default connections listed for two LAN ports. - Ethernet 1 is for LAN port 1, and Ethernet 2 is for the other.
+Choose Main Menu > System Settings > Network.
+The Network Connections dialog appears, with two factory default connections listed for two LAN ports.